dpkeesling/WMASS/README.md

 ## Usage

 * Type in the web address of your webserver into a browser.
-If you installed a websever locally, or by using the tutorial above, the web address will be http://localhost
+If you installed a webserver locally, or by using the tutorial above, the web address will be http://localhost

 ![WMASS](./assets/WMASS_image.jpg)